ava-labs/avalanchego/network/README.md

 ### Message Handling

 All messages are prefixed with their length.
 Reading a message first reads the 4-byte message length from the connection.
-The rate limiting logic then waits until there is sufficient capacity to read these bytes from the connection.
+The rate-limiting logic then waits until there is sufficient capacity to read these bytes from the connection.

 A peer will then read the full message and attempt to parse it into either a networking message or an application message.
 If the message is malformed the connection is not dropped.
 The peer will simply continue to the next sent message.